nickgirga/ruffle-launcher/README.md

 - **Privacy Controls**: Clear all launcher data with one click
 - **URL Parameters**: Extensive URL customization options for embedding

+## Live Demo

+Try the launcher live at: **[https://ruffle-launcher-5a5a1e.gitlab.io/](https://ruffle-launcher-5a5a1e.gitlab.io/)**

+**Important Note for iframe embedding**: The GitLab Pages demo likely won't work when embedded in an iframe on a different domain (e.g., trying to iframe from a self-hosted server) due to cross-origin restrictions.
+For iframe embedding (such as Nextcloud widgets), you must deploy the launcher to your own domain using the [Quick Installation](#quick-installation) instructions below.

 ## Quick Installation

 Deploy the launcher with a single command: